rdacomp/CollapseOS/apps/ed/README.md

 ## Usage

-`ed` is invoked from the shell with no argument. ed takes no argument.
+`ed` is invoked from the shell with a single argument: the name of the file to edit.
+If the file doesn't exist, `ed` errors out.
+If it exists, a prompt is shown.
-It reads from the currently selected blkdev and writes to it.

 In normal mode, `ed` waits for a command and executes it.
 If the command is invalid, a line with `?` is printed and `ed` goes back to waiting for a command.